QianhuiWan/MethylationArray_Placenta/README.md

 * The functions that need to be called by files in `RScript_PlacentaOutlierAnalyses`.

 ### RawDataFromGEO_408
-* Meta data (`GEOmeta.csv`) for all GEO samples from 13 studies.
+* Meta data (`GEOmeta.csv`) for all 408 GEO samples from 13 studies.
 * Raw IDAT files for all 408 samples (~3GB).
-These data were not in GitHub, they can be downloaded from cloudstor link: https://cloudstor.aarnet.edu.au/plus/s/Rh1tOpGqDVaQBuN.
+These data were not in GitHub, they can be downloaded from cloudstor and the link is: https://cloudstor.aarnet.edu.au/plus/s/Rh1tOpGqDVaQBuN.

 ## Details of the quality control methods
 R codes for this method are in folder `RScript_PlacentaOutlierAnalyses` and `R_Functions`.